ethereum/solidity-website/src/posts/2024-04-03-solidity-developer-survey-2023-results.md

 ### Feedback on New Features/Improvements

-Just like last year, we asked the participants about their thoughts on postfix types and functional elements in Solidity.
+We asked the participants about their thoughts on postfix types and functional elements in Solidity.

 Here's what we found out about: